Details

 While life jackets are not required for passengers over twelve, Tribeca Sailing strongly recommends the use of our U.S. Coast Guard-approved life jackets for all passengers while on board.
 Passengers age 12 and under are required by New York and New Jersey state laws to wear life jackets while on board the boat.
 Parents or guardians are responsible for determining if their minors between the ages of 13-17 must wear a life jacket.
 We carry and will provide a life jacket to any passenger wishing to wear one.

-We do not recommend our sails for children under two years old but they are welcome.
-We have USCG approved life jackets for infants on board.
+We do not recommend our sails for children under two years old, but they are welcome.

 The affects of the motion of any boat differs for everyone.
 If you suffer from motion sickness the symptoms can be avoided by keeping your head up, looking at the horizon, keeping fresh air in your face, and staying active while on board.
 We recommend that you never go into the cabin if you suffer from motion sickness.